-• For small injuries (bumps, bruises, scratches etc) parents/guardians will be notified at the end of the day.

-• For greater injuries (but not emergency) and always an injury to the head, parents/guardians will be notified by phone immediately.

-• For emergencies, 911 will be called first and then the parent/guardian.
+- For small injuries (bumps, bruises, scratches etc) parents/guardians will be notified at the end of the day at the teacher's discretion. - For greater injuries, and always an injury to the head, parents/guardians will be notified by phone immediately. - For emergencies, 911 will be called first and then the parent/guardian.
 911 is always called if a child loses consciousness for even a brief period.
 Any fees such as ambulance fees are at the cost of the family.